jilgue/jilgue.github.io/docs/english/twenix.md

 * Turn Down = To reject an offer or request

 For example: Why did you turn down the job?
 I thought you said it was perfect for you.

+### Grammar rules you wish you had learned

+**Change the focus with passive voice**

+Changing the focus or emphasis in your sentence allows you to direct attention to specific information.
+Highlighting information in this way changes its importance and can subtly change the message.

+We have never seen this kind of support before. -> Never have we seen this kind of support before.

+Do you observe how changing the order of the sentence has changed the emphasis.
+The second sentence provides more significance to the information.

+**Conditional inversion of sentences**

+English language gives us the liberty to express our thoughts in distinct ways.
+One such way is to invert the word order in a sentence to emphasize on a particular prose or clause.

+Inversion is used in conditional sentences by replacing ‘if’ with ‘had’, ‘were’ and ‘should’.

+* If I had been there, this problem wouldn't have happened. -> Had I been there, this problem wouldn't have happened.

+* If I had come here before I could have completed the task. -> Had I come here before I could have completed the task.

+**But be careful with dangling participles in complex sentences**

+* Doing my homework, I noticed that a few of my notes were missing.

+In these cases, participles always relate to the subject of the sentence.
+They describe the action that the subject performs or the state that the subject is in.

+* Walking to the university, the rain started to fall, so he opened his umbrella. -> Walking to the university, he opened his umbrella, because the rain started to fall.

+This sentence is incorrect!
+Clearly, it was he who was walking to the university, not the rain.

+### Type 1 conditionals made easy

+It is also common to use this structure with unless, as long as, as soon as or in case instead of ‘if’.
+For example:

+* I'll leave as soon as the babysitter arrives.
+* I don't want to stay in London unless I get a well-paid job.
+* I'll give you a key in case I'm not at home.
+* You can go to the party, as long as you're back by midnight.

+### Elaborating emails at work

+* In your email/As per your email
+* Today, tomorrow, next week/In due course of time
+* Here is/Attached herewith
+* Let us know/Kindly advise
+* In another envelope/Under separate cover
+* Enclosed is/Enclosed we find
+* I have just learned/It has just come to my attention
+* Losing money/Financial deficit
+* Close, bring about/Consummate
+* Show/Indicate
+* Believe/Are of the opinion
+* Before/Prior to
+* Because/In view of the fact
+* After/Subsequent to

+### How to deal with an angry customer

+* If I were in your shoes, I’d feel the same way.

+A fool proof way to palliate an angry customer is by empathising with them and be on the same wavelength as theirs — it’s a great way to show you’re on their side and maintain a rapport.

+* You’re right!
+I’m more than happy to help you with this.

+One of the most powerful tools for calming angry customers is corroboration.
+When you validate their feelings and their viewpoints about the issues at hand, you show them that you’re on their side.
+After all, it’s harder to be angry at someone that agrees with you.
+After all, someone is finally listening — and accepting that there’s a problem to solve.

+* Have I done something to offend you?

+When customers see red, they might lose sight of the situation, and they might even take out their anger on you.
+You must understand them and try to be in tune because you are just the person they try to take it out on.

+* I am sorry.
+I can understand why you’d be upset.

+Apologising to angry customers is a good way to not only help calm them down, but to start repairing the customer relationship.
+It shows that you understand they’ve had a bad experience, and that’s a gratifying feeling.
+Personalise your apology to their issue because, it shows that you’re listening.